anduo/docker-alias/README.md

-some docker-alias, makes docker command line easier to use
+some docker-alias, makes docker command line easier to be used